CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[i.i.d.]: An assumption, often made in statistics and machine learning, that data points are drawn randomly “from the same distribution” and that knowing any data point does not tell you anything about the others.
 *[IID]: An assumption, often made in statistics and machine learning, that data points are drawn randomly “from the same distribution” and that knowing any data point does not tell you anything about the others.

-*[Auto-induced distributional shift]: A distributional shift caused by the behavior or actions of an algorithm or machine learning system itself.
-It arises due to the influence of the system on its own input distribution.
-*[auto-induced distributional shift]: A distributional shift caused by the behavior or actions of an algorithm or machine learning system itself.
-It arises due to the influence of the system on its own input distribution.
+*[auto-induced distribution shift]: A change in data distribution caused by the models's own actions or outputs.
+*[Auto-induced distribution shift]: A change in data distribution caused by the models's own actions or outputs.
-*[auto induced distributional shift]: A distributional shift caused by the behavior or actions of an algorithm or machine learning system itself.
-It arises due to the influence of the system on its own input distribution.
+*[auto induced distribution shift]: A change in data distribution caused by the models's own actions or outputs.
+*[Auto induced distribution shift]: A change in data distribution caused by the models's own actions or outputs.
 *[ADS]: Auto-induced distributional shift.
 A distributional shift caused by the behavior or actions of an algorithm or machine learning system itself.
-It arises due to the influence of the system on its own input distribution.

 *[Oracle AI]: An AI whose only goal is to give correct answers to questions.